Property delegation

 can be used on the right side of by

-but not be used as delegates themselves.
+, but they can’t be used as delegates themselves.

 We can also use the PropertyDelegateProvider